Skip to contents

 Details

-The simulation functions allow using three different sub-models of transpiration and photosynthesis:
+Soil-plant water balance simulations allow using different sub-models for bulk soil water flows and different sub-models of transpiration and photosynthesis:

-Simulations using the 'Sperry' or 'Sureau' transpiration mode are computationally much more expensive than 'Granier'.
+Simulations using the 'Sperry' or 'Sureau' transpiration mode are computationally much more expensive than 'Granier' because they include explicit plant hydraulics and canopy/soil energy balance at subdaily time steps.

 References